Aatricks/llmedge/README.md

 # llmedge
-Library for using gguf models on android devices, powered by llama.cpp
+Library for using GGUF models on Android devices, powered by llama.cpp.

-See [llmedge-examples](https://github.com/Aatricks/llmedge-examples) for a minimal example app.
+- Remote example repo (optional): [llmedge-examples](https://github.com/Aatricks/llmedge-examples)

-See CREDITS.md for acknowledgments to the original author Shubham Panchal and upstream projects.
+See `CREDITS.md` for acknowledgments to the original author Shubham Panchal and upstream projects.

 ## Setup
 ### On-device RAG

-This repo now includes a minimal on-device RAG pipeline inside the `llmedge` Android library module (package names may still reference `smollm` internally for JNI compatibility).
+This repo includes a minimal on-device RAG pipeline inside the `llmedge` Android library module.
 It mirrors the flow from Android-Doc-QA using:

 - `sentence-embeddings` (ONNX) for embeddings
 - A simple whitespace `TextSplitter`